How this Indian CA Dweep Mehta started his finance career from scratch after Immigrating to Canada

 In my opinion, Toronto and the cities within the GTA have comparatively more scope for Accountants than other cities in Canada.

 The next best city for Accountants to live in Canada would probably be Vancouver, British Columbia.
-In the last few years, even Alberta has great opportunities for Accountants.
+In the last few years, even Alberta has had great opportunities for Accountants.

 Starting our Life from Scratch in a New Country